-3. How tight can the clutch be and can you do any damage by pushing against them?
+How tight can the clutch be and can you do any damage by pushing against them?

-The clutches cannot be damaged by tightening; however, it is not necessary to tighten them as you would tighten the lug nuts of your car's wheel.
-You will see that each clutch knob has a 5/32 hex socket for tightening with a hex key.
-With an extra 1/5 turn beyond hand tightening on each clutch knob, the axis (axes) will be considered completely "locked up" and you should not attempt to push your scope by hand against this "locked up" resistance, or undue stress will be placed on the worm wheel / worm and bearings.
+The clutches can not be damaged by tightening; however, it is not necessary to tighten them as you would tighten the lug nuts of your car's wheel.
+You will see that each clutch knob has a 5/32 hex

 Naturally, if you have a very heavy load, it is advisable to tighten the clutch knobs more than is necessary when a lighter payload is mounted.
 When imaging you'll want to ensure that the clutches are tighter so that there is no slippage.
+Some recommendations follow.

-4. How do the Clutch Knobs of the 1100GTO differ from all 900 and 1200 mounts?
+4. How do the Clutch Knobs of the 1600GTO differ from all 900 and 1200 mounts?